 Five slices of stuffed pork tenderloin on a white platter, garnished with baby spinach on the side

-5 from 2 votes
+5 from 4 votes

-Stuffed Pork Tenderloin Recipe (Easy & Elegant)
+Easy Stuffed Pork Tenderloin with Spinach & Goat Cheese

 This make ahead Stuffed Pork Tenderloin recipe features a flavorful spinach filling and a tangy mustard basting sauce, all wrapped up in an easy, elegant main dish that’s perfect for entertaining or a special dinner at home.